FESTIVALS

 Festival of Courage (Michaelmas)

 With the autumn equinox, the relationship of light and darkness changes in the world around us.
-On September 29, the autumn festival traditionally known as Michaelmas (sometimes referred to as the “festival of the will”) celebrates this special time.
-Children, families, and community members gather outside on our school’s farmland, offering food and decorations for the harvest table.
-Children share in picking apples and digging for potatoes, eating home-baked “dragon bread” and other harvest treats, singing songs, planting bulbs for the spring, and participating in cooperative games—“the games of courage.”
+Around September 29, our autumn Festival of Courage (also known as Michaelmas or the “festival of the will”) celebrates this special time.
+At Ithaca Waldorf School, this is an in-school, students-only festival, as the activities and challenges are not meant for an audience but for individual and student-community development.
+Children gather outside on our school’s farmland, offering food and decorations for the harvest table.
+They may pick apples, dig for potatoes, dye silk capes in magical marigold soup, eat home-baked “dragon bread” and other harvest treats, sing songs, plant bulbs for the spring, and participate in cooperative games—“the games of courage.”

 Dia de los muertos